matesze41/vitmma19-pw/README.md

 *   The container is configured to run every step (data preprocessing, training, evaluation, inference).

 ### First-time Container Setup

+Do the following steps after pasting the data inside the data folder specified in [Data preparation requirements](#data-preparation).

 The first time you use this project, you need to create the Conda environment inside the Docker container.